jlinclabs/apidocs/index.md

 The other server represents the end-user's interests, and is named the "A" server.

-For the sake of intelligibility, we call the organization user "BobCo" and the individual end-user "Alice".
+For the sake of intelligibility, in these docs we refer to the organization user as "BobCo" and the individual end-user as "Alice".

 These docs describe the protocols for front-end applications to access the A server for Alice and the B server for BobCo.